 A field-specific search finds objects that have “Smith” in the Name field or “Boston” in the City field.
 KonaSearch by default searches across all fields, but if you want it to search just one field, it can.
 For example, you can search for a word in a company name.

-KonaSearch has indexed UK postal data, mapping ZIP codes to geographic coordinates to let users restrict matches to within a specific radius of a location, such as matching job candidates to the location of open jobs.
+KonaSearch has indexed UK, U.S., and Swiss postal data, mapping postal codes to geographic coordinates to let users restrict matches to within a specific radius of a location, such as matching job candidates to the location of open jobs.

 Native Dates and Numbers

 KonaSearch recognizes dates as dates and numbers as numbers

 Finds all objects created in Q1 of 2011 that mention “ProductX.”Treating dates as dates rather than text means you can search within ranges (such as less than and greater than), and still include it with the rest of the search terms.